karthikmuru/facial-emotion-recognition/README.md

 # Facial Emotion Recognition

 Project demonstrating the use of transfer learning for the application of facial emotion recognition.
 The model has been trained based on the ImageNet pretrained Inception V3 model.
-This project is implemented using  `pytorch-lightning`.
+This project is implemented using `pytorch` and `pytorch-lightning`.

 ## Data